 Portability

 To determine scores in this metric, we loaded each product into vehicles, took them to picnics and campsites, and grilled gratifying culinary concoctions.
-When on these excursions, we took into account things like the overall size, weight, construction materials, and availability of wheels, stands, or lid latches.
-We also evaluated how secure or not secure they were, the noise during transport, and the cleanliness on the ride home.
+During these excursions, we took into account overall size, weight, construction materials, and availability of wheels, stands, or lid latches.
+We also evaluated the security of their closures, the noise during transport, and the cleanliness on the ride home.

 Other smaller options include the Petit Gourmet, which has telescoping legs that fold up neatly and make it easy to carry in one hand.
 The Solaire and the Cuisinart Grillster both carry cleanly and easily, kind of like a small suitcase.
 Models like this are easy to carry into the park to find your ideal picnic spot.
 As with any grill, if you take the time to clean it before transporting it, you will find there's less mess.
 The Cuinsart Venture is another option that's easy to carry with one hand thanks to a substantial and functional handle on the top of the design.